 There will be stricter health protocols for both Indonesian and foreign travelers entering the country.
 They will need to comply with the following requirements before traveling:

-- They must also fill the electronic Health Alert Card (e-HAC), which can be downloaded for free in the Google Play Store or the App Store.
+- They must also fill the electronic Health Alert Card (e-HAC) through the PeduliLindungi application, which can be downloaded for free in the Google Play Store or the App Store.

 What happens upon arrival in Indonesia?